shabanzo/clarifai-rb/README.md

 ## License

-The gem is available as open source under the terms of the (MIT License)[https://opensource.org/license/mit/].
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/license/mit/).